library(varunayan)

 # 5 Caution Moderate heat stress

-# 6 Caution Moderate heat stressSolar load impact
+# 6 Normal Moderate heat stressSolar load impact

 When solar_load = TRUE, the function downloads solar